Frontier Crimes Regulation: Status in Pakistan

 In August 2011, President Asif Ali Zardari enacted a presidential order to amend the FCR.
-Widely viewed as the most substantive changes in the 110-year history of the regulation, the reforms included new time limits on the amount of time local administration officials can wait before informing that they have taken someone prisoner.
+Widely viewed as the most substantive changes in the 110-year history of the regulation, the reforms included new time limits on the amount of time local administration officials can wait before informing that they have taken someone imprisoned.
 In addition, the 2011 amendments placed new restrictions on the collective responsibility clause in the regulation.
 Among others, changes included: